UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

 we find people that have contributed to a specific publication.
 We copy and paste a DOI from a website.
 Then
 Ricgraph shows all *person-root* nodes that it has found.
-From the contributors who work for Utrecht University, we can also see their full names (for non Utrecht University contributors, this information has not been harvested, so it cannot be shown).
+From the contributors who work for Utrecht University, we can also see their full names.
 We see that one person has three (slightly) different FULL_NAMEs.
+For non Utrecht University contributors, this information has not been harvested, so it cannot be shown.

 ### Video Find outputs and organizations from a person
 https://user-images.githubusercontent.com/121875841/226640670-0ca613b3-8a3e-4790-aa2d-41684e335159.mp4

-In this [video Find outputs and organizations from a person (1m10s) (click to download)](videos/ricgraph_find_outputs_and_organizations-from_person.mp4), we first look up all nodes in Ricgraph that are connected to one person, i.e. all publications, software, datasets and organizations the person has contributed to.
+In this [video Find outputs and organizations from a person (1m10s) (click to download)](videos/ricgraph_find_outputs_and_organizations_from_person.mp4), we first look up all nodes in Ricgraph that are connected to one person, i.e. publications, software and datasets the person has contributed to, and organizations the person is a member of.
 Then we zoom in on the
 chair/subunit this person is a member of, and expand it to show his colleagues in the same chair/subunit.